 It is possible to upgrade your hot water cylinder from a vented to a vented system, and a plumber should detail the work involved.
 For stainless steel, unvented, insulated and pressurised cylinder it will take two plumbers a day to complete the installation.
 You should expect to pay around £450 for labour, fittings and sundries excluding the cylinder.

 Including the cylinder, you shouldn’t pay more than £700.
 Depending on where you live in the UK, the hot water cylinder installation prices may vary.

 Getting competitive quotes for hot water cylinder replacement

 Replacing hot water cylinders may have disastrous consequences if not carried out professionally.
 Getting quotes from reputable tradesmen is vital if you are to prevent problems further down the line.

-A website like Quotatis will allow you to verify the tradesmen’s work history before you hire them.
-All you need to do is visit Quotatis, post your job and wait for the tradesmen to send their quotes.
+A website like MyJobQuote will allow you to verify the tradesmen’s work history before you hire them.
+To make things easier, you can post your job using our form and wait for the tradesmen to send their quotes.
 A good plumber should also provide you with some options for your heating system if you are looking at upgrading your heating.

 Click To Get Quotes

 And once you have your boiler, don’t forget about boiler cover.